briglx/briglx.github.io/docs/_posts/2011-05-12-the-cloud-is-cool.md

   - "wordpress"
 ---

 I've known about Amazon EC2 service for a while.
-I've really been interested in trying something out when I heard about AWS’s Free Usage Tier.
+I've really been interested in trying something out when I heard about AWS's Free Usage Tier.
 I could get a server in the cloud free for an entire year.
 Wow.
 How can I resist?
 So today I thought I would try to do something.

 I thought I would move my blog to amazon.
 I found a [great guide](http://cykod.com/blog/post/2010-09-blogging-in-the-cloud-scaling-wordpress3) that I more or less followed.
 The only places where I deviated were due to me using a single micro instance and the bitnami AMI.
 But wait, what is a micro instance and an AMI.
 These were some of the many terms I learned today.